kornstar11/kornstar-magento-varnish/README.md

 kornstar-magento-varnish
 ========================

-This is a Magento module to manage the Varnsih HTTP frontend cache.
+This is a Magento module to manage the Varnish HTTP frontend cache.
 Currrently, this is a work in progress.

 Know bugs: